MoustafaShaaban/Advanced_Django_Blog/README.md

 * How to protect your post so that only you who can modify or delete it.

-* Throw a 403 forbidden page to any user who try to guss the URL to change something they are not authorized to do.
+* Throw a 403 forbidden page to any user who try to guess the URL to change something they are not authorized to change.

 * Create a search form on your website.